djeada/Parallel-And-Concurrent-Programming/README.md

     std::thread thread(std::move(task), 3, 5);
     auto result = future.get();

-The thread starts running immediately.
-We can either detach it, or have join it at the end of the scope, or whenever.
-The details of using std::thread don't concern us here, though; just be sure to join or detach thr eventually.
+The thread starts running after the object gets created.
+We can either join or detach it.

 #### Examples in Python